NewberryDIS/hfsgatsby/src/markdown-pages/text/page_4.17.md

 As we will see with other genres of pedagogical literature, the key moment of transition came in the fifteen twenties and thirties.
 By this time, the New World discoveries were becoming common knowledge and more and more scholars wanted to take them actively into account.
 At the elementary level, it was no longer enough to conceive the world in purely European and Christian terms.
 Not incidentally, several of the most important general geographies of the period were penned by schoolmasters who also taught Latin grammar and rhetoric.
 Their polymathy made them more open than their contemporaries to including new geographical data.

-Joachim Vadianus (1484-1551) at St. Gall in Switzerland and Johannes Honter (1498-1549) at BraÅŸov (Kronstadt) in Transylvania were true polymaths.
+Joachim Vadianus (1484-1551) at St. Gall in Switzerland and Johannes Honter (1498-1549) at Braşov (Kronstadt) in Transylvania were true polymaths.
 They taught school, took part in local politics, and edited or composed texts on grammar, rhetoric, philosophy, and science.
 Both men knew the latest books by Italian humanist authors but did not rest content with Italian humanism.
 Vadianus was also a medical doctor and poet; while Honter closely supervised the cutting of woodblocks for the highly accomplished maps that appeared in is works.
 Both were educational reformers on the local level and prominent internationally in Protestant Reform circles, feeling as they did that humanism was an appropriate vehicle for the new evangelical ideals.
 So it is no surprise that their works were only rarely used in Catholic Italy.
-<p style="text-align: center;"></p>

 <figure class="mkdn-figure">